Best Psychiatric-Mental Health Nurse Practitioner Programs in Ohio

 Online Learning - Visit Website

-Kent State University's Psychiatric Mental Health Nurse Practitioner (PMHNP) master's program addresses a critical healthcare need by training advanced practice nurses to provide comprehensive mental health services.
+Kent State University's Psychiatric Mental Health Nurse Practitioner master's program trains advanced practice nurses to address critical mental healthcare needs through comprehensive online education.
 Students develop expertise in mental health assessment, diagnostic reasoning, medication management, and therapeutic interventions across patient lifespans.
-The 100% online program prepares graduates to work in diverse settings like community centers, private practices, primary care, and hospitals, helping bridge significant mental healthcare access gaps in the United States.
+The program prepares graduates to work in diverse settings including community centers, private practices, and hospitals, helping bridge significant mental healthcare access gaps.
+With full and part-time options, flexible start dates, and CCNE accreditation, this program equips nurses for advanced practice roles without requiring an entrance exam for admission.

 - 100% Online Program